DocketNumber: 95-5143

 OPINION OF THE COURT

-Appellants planned to open an adult book and video store, “X-Tasy”, in the Borough of Keyport, New Jersey.
+Appellants planned to open an adult book and video store, "X-Tasy", in the Borough of Keyport, New Jersey.
 Over a ten month period, they sought the necessary zoning and construction permits.
-Their applications were ultimately denied on the basis of an
+Their applications were ultimately denied on the basis of an "adult entertainment uses" ordinance enacted by the Borough allegedly in response to those applications.
+Appellants insist that delays, denials, and revocations in the permitting process violated their right to substantive due process, that the ordinance violates their right to freedom of speech, and that they are entitled to recover litigation expenses under 42 U.S.C. § 1988.
+Appellants also contend that the Borough is equitably estopped to deny that they are authorized to pursue their project.

 I. The Factual Background

-In early 1992, George Phillips and Philip Vitale spotted an abandoned one-story building on Route 36 in the Borough of Keyport, a 1.6-square-mile community in Monmouth County, New Jersey.
+In early 1992, George Phillips and Philip Vitale spotted an abandoned one-story building on Route 36 in the Borough of Keyport, a 1.5-square-mile community in Monmouth County, New Jersey.
 After visiting the site, they became interested in the property as a potential location for an adult video and book store.
 After checking zoning and land use regulations, they met with the owner to negotiate a lease of the property.
 The parties agreed that, if Phillips and Vitale could obtain a zoning permit for the intended use of the property, they would execute a lease.

 Phillips contacted Vic Rhodes, construction official and zoning officer of the Borough, and asked him to perform an unofficial inspection of the property to advise plaintiffs as to what they would need in order to obtain a certificate of occupancy.
 He did so on February 18th, and informed Phillips and Vitale that they would have to comply with various requirements regarding designation of parking places.
-A week later, Phillips and Vitale submitted to Rhodes an application for a zoning permit to “operate a retail book store w/ novelties — amusements & videos.”
+A week later, Phillips and Vitale submitted to Rhodes an application for a zoning permit to "operate a retail book store w/ novelties--amusements & videos."
 App. at 29.
-The address listed on the application was “#65 Hwy.
-36.”
+The address listed on the application was "# 65 Hwy.
+36."
 Id.
-The line below the address specified, “Block 103, Lot 59.”
+The line below the address specified, "Block 103, Lot 59."
 Id.
-Attached to the application was a survey of “Lots 59 & 61, Block 103 of the Official Tax Map of the Borough of Keyport.”
+Attached to the application was a survey of "Lots 59 & 61, Block 103 of the Official Tax Map of the Borough of Keyport."
 App. at 30.

-The property that Phillips and Vitale eventually leased — and that Rhodes inspected — is actually located on Lot 61.
+The property that Phillips and Vitale eventually leased--and that Rhodes inspected--is actually located on Lot 61.
 While Lots 59 and 61 are contiguous, they are situated in different zoning areas.
-Lot 59 is located in a district zoned as “residential.”
-Lot 61 is situated in a “highway commercial” district.
+Lot 59 is located in a district zoned as "residential."
+Lot 61 is situated in a "highway commercial" district.
 The survey clearly indicated which land was Lot 59 and which was Lot 61.

-A few days later, Rhodes telephoned Vitale and requested that he clarify the nature of plaintiffs’ intended use of the property.
-Vi-tale complied by describing the intended use in writing as “(1) video sales & rentals”; “(2) amusements — adult video arcade”; and “(3) no one under 21 years of age admitted.”
+A few days later, Rhodes telephoned Vitale and requested that he clarify the nature of plaintiffs' intended use of the property.
+Vitale complied by describing the intended use in writing as "(1) video sales & rentals"; "(2) amusements--adult video arcade"; and "(3) no one under 21 years of age admitted."
 App. at 31.
 There was at that time no zoning restriction specifically pertaining to commercial establishments selling, renting or exhibiting sexually explicit material.
 On March 9th, Rhodes issued to plaintiffs a zoning permit for Block 103, Lot 59.

 On March 13th, Phillips and Vitale entered into a five-year lease for "[t]hat portion of the premises known as Block 103, Lot 59 also known as 65 Highway 36."
 App. at 32.
 The lease specified that the premises were to be used for "video sales and rental, amusements and adult video arcade" and as "a retail adult book store with novelties and gifts," and that "[n]o one under 21 years of age [would be] admitted to the premises."
 The lessees agreed to "obtain any and all necessary government permits and approvals to conduct the business as deemed necessary by such governmental entities."